SSOO-uc3m/Lab_C_Strings_and_Files/README.md

 c.- I / O instructions that can only be executed in kernel mode.

 d.- 2 modes of operation: core and user.

+### Question 3

+What is the difference between a command and a system call?

+### Question 4

+How do you request a system call to the operating system?

+### Question 5

+Give some examples that show the need for the operating system to provide mechanisms for communication and synchronization between processes.

+### Question 6

+The command interpreter in LINUX in internal or external to the operating system?

+Explain you answer.